Riik/led-matrix/v2/raspberrypi/README.md

 ```
 usermod -a -G spiuser <user>
 ```
+You need to log out and log in for the usermod command to take effect.
 ## Connection
 The silkscreen for the male side contains an error, the silkscreen for the female side is correct.
-You want to connect the female side to the Raspberry Pi 4.
+You want to connect the female side to the Raspberry Pi.
 Following [This image](https://www.raspberrypi.com/documentation/computers/images/GPIO-Pinout-Diagram-2.png) we get:
 - `Vcc` <--> `5v`
 - `GND` <--> `GND`
 - `Load` <--> `24` (CE0)